Vadakkunnathan Temple: History

 The temple was built at the time of Perumthachan from Parayi petta panthirukulam.
 It is said that Perumthachan lived during the second century; so the Koothambalam may be more than 1,600 years old.
 According to Malayalam historian V. V. K. Valath, the temple was a pre-Dravidian Kavu (shrine).
-In the early days, Paramekkavu Bhagavathi shrine was also situated inside the Vadakkunnathan temple.
+In the early days, Paramekkavu Bhagavathi shrine was also situated inside the Vadakkumnathan temple.
 Subsequently, a new temple was built outside and the idol of the goddess was moved to that location.
-For comparison, Koodalmanikyam Temple, Kodungallur Bhagavathy Temple and Ammathiruvadi Temple, Urakam are older than the Vadakkunnathan temple, according to temple documents.
+For comparison, Koodalmanikyam Temple, Kodungallur Bhagavathy Temple and Ammathiruvadi Temple, Urakam are older than the Vadakkumnathan temple, according to temple documents.

 Some suggest that there have also been influences from Buddhist and Jain temples.

 Yogiatiripppads

 The Nambudiris who were entrusted with looking after temple affairs were called Yogiatiripppads.
 When Nambudiris gained control of the region, the temple also came under their domain.
 The Yogiatiripppads were elected from Thrissur desam.
 Prior to Sakthan Thampuran's reign, the Yogiatiripppad system declined.
 Later, the Maharaja of Cochin gained presiding authority over the temple.